IBE160/SG-Gruppe-Stavanger/docs/epics.md

 **Given** I am viewing a recipe's details
-**When** I don't have all the ingredients in my inventory **Then** the missing ingredients are highlighted, and I see an option to add them to my shopping list.
+**When** I don't have all the ingredients in my inventory **Then** the missing ingredients are highlighted, and I see an option to add them to my shopping list (if shopping list functionality is available).

-**Prerequisites:** Story 2.1, Story 3.2, Story 7.1
+**Prerequisites:** Story 2.1, Story 3.2
 **Technical Notes:** Implement logic to compare recipe ingredients with inventory.
+The "add to shopping list" action should gracefully handle the absence of Epic 7's full shopping list management if Epic 7 is not yet implemented.

 ---